 MARK K. WILLIAMS

 Mark is from Robbinsville, North Carolina.
 He attended Western Carolina University where he was a member of the Honor Society of Phi Kappa Phi, Student Government Association President and obtained a Bachelor of Science Degree, magna cum laude, in 1981.
 He obtained a Juris Doctor Degree from Duke University School of Law in 1984 and joined the firm in 1985, becoming a shareholder in 1990 and President and Managing Shareholder in 1998.
 Mark has achieved an AV Martindale-Hubbell peer review rating and is admitted to practice in the States of Tennessee and North Carolina and before the U.S. District Court, Eastern Division of Tennessee and the U.S. Court of Appeals, Sixth Circuit.
 His primary practice areas are Corporate Law, Commercial Law, Real Estate Law and Mergers and Acquisitions.
 He is a member of the Tennessee, North Carolina, Knoxville, Buncombe County (NC) and American Bar Associations.
 Mark is a Fellow of the Knoxville Bar Foundation (less than one percent of the active bar association) and a member of The Hamilton Burnett American Inns of Court, Knoxville, Tennessee.
 (The Inn is dedicated to communicating a culture of excellence in professionalism, ethics, civility, and skills to the legal community and generally.)

 Mark is married to Kristin Williams who owns a graphic design and advertising studio.
-Mark and Kristin have a daughter, Anna Bryn Williams who attends Webb School of Knoxville and is attending Dartmouth this fall.
+Mark and Kristin have a daughter, Anna Bryn Williams who graduated from Webb School of Knoxville and is attending Dartmouth this fall.